be0vlk/owlculus/README.md

 **NOTE:** This will only reveal correlations between cases that are assigned to the current user.
 Hypothetically, there could still be cases that are not assigned to the user but have a correlation.
 Admins have access to everything.

+### Hunts
+Hunts are automated OSINT investigation workflows that chain together multiple plugins to perform comprehensive research on specific targets.

+#### Features
+- **Automated Workflows**: Pre-configured sequences of OSINT tools that run automatically
+- **Multi-Step Execution**: Each hunt consists of multiple steps that build upon previous results
+- **Evidence Integration**: Hunt results are automatically saved as evidence in your cases
+- **Real-Time Progress**: Monitor hunt execution with live progress updates and step-by-step results
+- **Category-Based Organization**: Hunts are organized by target type (Person, Network, Company, Other)
+- **Parameterized Execution**: Customize hunt behavior with configurable parameters

+#### Available Hunt Types (WIP)
+- **Person Deep Dive**: Comprehensive investigation using email addresses and names
+- **Domain Investigation**: Network-focused research on domains and related infrastructure

+#### Hunt Management
+- **Browse & Execute**: View available hunts with detailed descriptions and parameter requirements
+- **Execution History**: Track all past hunt executions with detailed results and evidence
+- **Live Monitoring**: Watch hunts execute in real-time with progress indicators and step details
+- **Result Export**: Export hunt results as JSON or PDF reports

+**NOTE:** Hunt functionality is available to Admin and Investigator roles only.
+Analysts have read-only access to hunt results.

 ### System Configuration
 Administrators can customize system-wide settings through the Admin dashboard.